OUR GLOBAL PRESENCE

 – HE Dr. Angela Merkel, German Federal Chancellor

-The economic partnership between the two countries is considerable: the UAE is the largest buyer of German products in the Arab world and Germany’s 6th biggest export market outside Europe, with German exports to the UAE reaching EUR 11 billion in 2017, and its EUR 10 billion trade surplus with the UAE was Germany's 7th largest globally.
+The economic partnership between the two countries is considerable: the UAE is the largest buyer of German products in the entire Middle East and North Africa (MENA) region and Germany’s 11th biggest export market outside Europe, with German exports to the UAE reaching EUR 8.7 billion in 2019, and its EUR 7.6 billion trade surplus with the UAE was Germany's 10th largest globally.
 There are some 1,000 German companies operating in the UAE, approximately 600 of them in Dubai.